MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 5^2=3^2+4^2
 $$

 But, we still do not know how far away they actually are to each other since we have not defined the unit.
 Once we define a unit to be a kilometer, we have our metric.
 In the simplest of words, a metric translates geometric coordinates into real distances (for the Euclidean space in this case).
-So, how many numbers need to included into the metric, for it to define and translate any scenario of points in a 2D case?
+So, how many numbers need to included in the metric, for it to define and translate any scenario of points in a 2D case?

 ## A Vector in a Rectangular Grid